lonewanderer27/PCSOLotto_Webscraper/README.md

 Methods described in Simple & Advanced Usage all use a method underneath called `results()` which takes five parameters that are described in the [API-Reference](#API-Reference)

-You can use this method directly if you want to customize the results.
+You can use this method directly if you want to customize the results date.

 ```python
 from PCSOLotto import PCSOLotto